Computing Evolutionarily Stable Strategies in Multiplayer Games: Algorithm

-Both the QCP in Algorithm~\ref{al:sne} and the QCQP in Algorithm~\ref{al:ess-qcqp} have nonconvex quadratic constraints, and the latter also has a nonconvex quadratic objective.
-We will solve these numerically using Gurobi's nonconvex quadratic solver~\cite{Gurobi25:Gurobi}.
+The QCP in Algorithm~\ref{al:sne-support-qcp} and the QCQP in Algorithm~\ref{al:ess-qcqp} have nonconvex quadratic constraints, and Algorithm~\ref{al:ess-qcqp} also has a nonconvex quadratic objective.
+Algorithm~\ref{al:ess-level2-qcqp} introduces the second-level mixed-mutant test.
+For the 3-player case, the objective

+contains cubic terms in $\mathbf{y}$.
+We reformulate this problem as a QCQP by introducing auxiliary variables for products of the components of $\mathbf{y}$, and solve all of these programs using Gurobi's nonconvex quadratic solver~\cite{Gurobi25:Gurobi}.
 We will use Gurobi's default feasibility tolerance of $10^{-6}$ (meaning that it is possible that constraints are violated by up to $10^{-6}$).
 This will influence our selection of the numerical parameters in the algorithm, depicted in Table~\ref{ta:parameters}.
-The parameter $\epsilon_s$ is used in Algorithm~\ref{al:sne} to ensure that pure strategies in the support are played with nonzero probability.
+The parameter $\epsilon_s$ is used in Algorithm~\ref{al:sne-support-qcp} to ensure that pure strategies in the support are played with nonzero probability.
 Note that our value of $\epsilon_s = 10^{-4}$ is larger than Gurobi's feasibility tolerance.
 The parameter $\epsilon_p$ is used in Algorithm~\ref{al:isess} to compare payoffs.
 While it is not mentioned in the pseudocode, we recompute $F^*$ from the optimal $\mathbf{y}$ rather than using the optimal value returned by Gurobi which may have small numerical imprecision.
 The value of $\epsilon_p = 10^{-5}$ is again larger than the feasibility tolerance.
 The final parameter $\delta = 10^{-2}$ is used in Algorithm~\ref{al:ess-qcqp} to ensure that $\mathbf{y}$ differs from $\mathbf{x}$.
 Note that $\delta^2 = 10^{-4},$ which is significantly larger than the feasibility tolerance as well as $\epsilon_p$, but still sufficiently small to reasonably approximate an infinitesimal neighborhood around $\mathbf{x}.$